bharlow/fm-webdirect-custom/README.md

 ## Change Notes ##

-* Version 0: 05/14/2014 - Initial Creation and deployment
+* Version 0.0: 05/14/2014 - Initial Creation and deployment
-* Version 1: 07/24/2014 - Addition of JavaScript Redirect to index.html
+* Version 1.0: 07/24/2014 - Addition of JavaScript Redirect to index.html
 * Version 1.1: 07/22/2015 - Moved Styles to their own styles.css file
 * Version 1.2: 03/09/2016 - Added Meta Tags for Caching and Robots
+* Version 1.3: 03/23/2016 - Added JavaScript Browser Detection to help prevent browsers not compatible with WebDirect from using it

 ## Copyright ##